 - Knowledge of Federal and state tax laws and the different programs within the Compliance Programs Section in order to oversee the operations and activities of the Tax Investigation Unit, Business Nexus Unit and the Data Warehouse/Validation group

 - Experience in drafting policies and procedures for special projects, programs, etc.

 - Basic knowledge of Excel and the Data Warehouse

 - The nature of the position requires that the employee be able to travel.

 - Employees in this class may be assigned duties which require the operation of a motor vehicle.
 Employee assigned such duties will be required to possess a driver’s license valid in the State of Maryland.

 Please make sure that you provide sufficient information on your application to demonstrate that you meet the qualifications for this recruitment.
-Please indicate clearly any position-specific experience and ensure all education and experience sections are complete.
-Incomplete information may result in the disqualification of your application.
+Clearly any position-specific experience and ensure all education and experience sections are complete.
+Please list individual classifications separately in order to be granted the appropriate amount of employment credit.
+Incomplete or unclear information may result in the disqualification of your application.

 All information concerning your qualifications must be submitted by the closing date.
 We will not consider information submitted after this date.